 Chapter of Esperanza Rising Description of event and quote from text (Esperanza Rising) Connections to UDHR (Which articles?)
 Who?
 (Which character(s)?)
 How were the character's human rights threatened?
-Las Uvas On page 12, Mama tells Esperanza, "The wealthy still own most of the land while some of the poor have not even a garden plot Some peasants are forced to eat cats."
-Article 25 the poor Esperanza's father is killed.
-This threatens the "right to life" in Article 3.
-It also threatens being "treated in the same way" in Article 1, and "Nobody has any right to hurt us" in Article 5.
+Las Uvas On page 12, Mama tells Esperanza, "The wealthy ill own most of the land while some of the poor have not even a garden plot Some peasants are forced to eat cats."
+Keep trying Asking someone for help the poor On the simplified version, the article is titled "Food and Shelter for All."
+If they are forced to eat cats, they do not have "a good life," as it says they should.
 Las Uvas Papa is killed by bandits who don't understand that he has given land to many of his workers.
 On page 22 it says, "When the wagon stopped, Esperanza could see a body in back, completely covered with a blanket."
-Articles 1, 3, and 5 Papa Esperanza's father is killed.
+Articles 1, 3, and 5 Рара Esperanza's father is killed.
 This threatens the "right to life" in Article 3.
 It also threatens being "treated in the same way" in Article 1, and "Nobody has any right to hurt us" in Article 5.

 Chapter of Esperanza Rising Description of event and quote from text (Esperanza Rising) Connections to UDHR (Which articles?)
 Who?
 (Which character(s)?)
 How were the character's human rights threatened?
 Las Papayas The land is left to Luis rather than Mama.
 On page 30 it says, "It is not customary to leave land to women and since Luis was the banker on the loan, Sixto left the land to him."
 Article 17 Mama The land the house is on is left to Luis rather than Mama because she is a woman, but the article says that "everyone has the right to own things."
 Las Papayas Miguel describes that Esperanza's uncles would treat his family like animals.
 On page 36 he says, "But your uncles you know their reputation.
 They would take it all away and treat us like animals."
-Articles 23 Miguel and his family If the family stayed, Esperanza's uncles would treat them badly.
-Article 23 says that "every grown-up has the right to do a job, to a fair wage for their work."
-Los Higos The uncles arranged a fire to burn their house down.
-On page 43 it says, "They all knew that the uncles had arranged the fire."
+Article 23 Miguel and his family If the family stayed, Esperanza's uncles would treat them badly.
+Article 23 says that "Every grown- up has the right to do a job, to a fair wage for their work."
+Los Higos The uncles arranged a re to burn their house down.
+On page 43 it says, "They all knew that the uncles had arranged there."
 Articles 3 and 17 Mama and Esperanza The uncles burn the house down, which threatened their lives.
 Article 3 says, "We all have the right to life."
 Article 17 says, "Nobody should take our things from us without a good reason."